doninpr/objTo3d-tiles-extra/README.md

 ```
 obj23dtiles combine -i ./bin/barrel/output -pj '{ "geometricError": 200, "refine": "ADD" }'
 ```

-## Using as node module
-If you want to use this tool in node or debug, check out [how to use as node module](NODEUSAGE.md).

 ## Test
 Navigate to this project folder and run